Central to torch is the torch_tensor objects.

 - size (int…): a list, tuple, or

-of integers defining the - shape of the output tensor.
+torch_Sizeof integers defining the - shape of the output tensor.

 - dtype (

-, optional): the desired type of returned tensor.
-Default: if NULL, sametorch_dtype
+torch_dtype, optional): the desired type of returned tensor.
+Default: if NULL, sametorch_dtypeas this tensor. - device (

-as this tensor. - requires_grad (bool, optional): If autograd should record operations on the
+torch_device, optional): the desired device of returned tensor.
+Default: if NULL, sametorch_deviceas this tensor. - requires_grad (bool, optional): If autograd should record operations on the

 - returned tensor.
 Default: